{alt_text_cv}

 For Dementia Patients

-A small randomized controlled trial in patients with Alzheimer's disease reported that a 26 week treatment with liraglutide did not improve cognition or reduce amyloid plaques.
-However, it did prevent a decline in brain metabolism [16], which could allow brain cells to function longer.
+A small randomized controlled trial in patients with Alzheimer's disease reported that a 26-week treatment with liraglutide did not improve cognition or reduce amyloid plaques, though it did prevent a decline in brain metabolism, which could allow brain cells to function better.
+However, another randomized controlled trial in patients with Alzheimer’s disease reported that treatment with liraglutide for one year did not find any differences in brain metabolism between patients who received liraglutide compared to those who received a placebo [7].

 Safety